Srutiverma123/Realtime-Chat-Application-Using-NodeJs-and-SocketIO/README.md

 # ON THE TERMINAL OF VS CODE
+1. npm init
-1. cd nodeServer
+2. cd nodeServer
-2. npm i socket.io
+3. npm i socket.io
-3. npm i nodemon
+4. npm i nodemon
-4. nodemon .\index.js
+5. nodemon .\index.js

 5. Then run the index.html page in the web browser, copy the link and open in another tab as this will allow multiple users to talk to each other.